top of page

 3. I don’t know if I’ve ever read a series that is so expansive, yet so hyper-focused on the progression and transformation of a single individual.
 Hadrian Marlowe’s narrative voice is intensely intimate.
 What challenges did you face writing in first-person with a story of this scope?

-4. While the entire series is very intimate, there are also some really big questions that drive the narrative around the nature of the universe and our place in it, the role of individuals amidst empires, the morality of power and memory.
-What drew you to tackle some of these ideas in your writing?
+4. While the entire series is very intimate, there are also some big questions that drive the narrative around the nature of the universe and our place in it, the role of individuals amidst empires, and the morality of power and memory.
+What drew you to tackle these ideas in your writing?

 5. There’s a strong undercurrent of classical history and philosophy in your writing, and you even include callbacks to figures we would recognize in our own history.
 What role did the ancient world and its thinkers play in your storytelling?